-- Via landlines based on the location of the handset. - Via mobile phones based on an individual's billing address.

-• For Telstra mobile account holders based on the device's location.
+- Via landlines based on the location of the handset - Via mobile phones based on an individual's billing address; and - For Telstra mobile account holders based on the device's location.

 The system provides emergency service organisations with another way to warn communities in the event of an emergency such as bushfire and extreme weather events.
+Find out more here.